AlexPayment/cookie-monster-rs/README.md

 If the micro:bit was plugged in, unplug it and then plug it in again.

-Now let verify the permissions.
+Now let us verify the permissions.
 Make sure the micro:bit is connected with the USB cable.
 It should appear as a USB device in `/dev/bus/usb`.

 ```sh